Ndymario/Luigi-Bot/README.md

 (Luigi Bot's License TBD)

-This software uses the Discord Python Library, Discord Py Message Compoonents Library, and MongoDB Engine; all of which are licensed under the MIT license.
+This software uses a Discord Python Library, Discord Py Message Components Library, and MongoDB Engine; all of which are licensed under the MIT license.
 This project has not nor will not make any claims as to being the author of any of these pieces of software.

 [Discord Python License][DPLL]